 2) how the financial assistance provided by the Ury Award will help you accomplish your objectives.

-Please be sure your name, contact information, and proposed program are clearly indicated on your essay, which you need to send to Lizzie Yang by March 1.
-Awards will be announced in early April.
+Please be sure your name, contact information, and proposed program are clearly indicated on your essay, which you will need to send to Lauren Wong (email@example.com) by Friday, March 6th at 5pm.
+Awards will be announced at the end of the month.